billgreenwald/Pubmed-Batch-Download/README.md

 -pmids: A comma separated list of pmids to download
 -pmf: A file with 1 or 2 columns of pmids and file names to download.
 See below for example
 -out: The output folder to store the downloaded pdfs.
 By default, this is ./fetched_pdfs
+-errors: File path to write all un-downloaded PMIDs during program run.
+By default, this is ./unfetched_pmids.tsv.
+This file is overwritten each run.
--matRetries: Maximum number of times to try to redownload a pdf on an Connection Error (specifically, an ECONNRESET code 104).
+-maxRetries: Maximum number of times to try to redownload a pdf on an Connection Error (specifically, an ECONNRESET code 104).
 ```

 **PMF File Format**: